PrabhatSinghPanwar/Virtual_marker/README.md

 This is my first project on the github, it  is a virtual marker using open cv

-# THIS IS A PROJECT IS BASED ON COMPUTER VISION AND AI
+# THIS IS A PROJECT BASED ON COMPUTER VISION AND AI

 ## I HAVE USED 2 LIBRARIES :
 	1. OPEN CV